masatoru/ShoppingList/README.md

-Movies list sample app using React Native.
+- Movies list sample app using React Native.
+- Using FlatList, axios, Icon and so on.